-7.2.1 The degree programme shall be delivered as a series of modules, double modules, triple modules, and quadruple modules.
-A module shall represent 150 hours of student endeavour and shall be awarded 15 credits; a double module shall represent a minimum of 300 hours of student endeavour and shall be awarded 30 credits.
-A triple module shall represent a minimum of 450 hours of student endeavour and shall be awarded 45 credits and a quadruple module shall represent a minimum of 600 hours of student endeavour and shall be awarded 60 credits.
-The clinical hours contained within a module will be credited as whole hours, or part thereof, depending upon the year of study in which they are situated.

-7.2.2 All modules shall be taught during a single academic year but may span one, two or three terms.

-7.2.3 The current Scheme of Assessment documents should be referred to for a list of the modules and their weightings.
+- 7.2.1 The degree programme shall be delivered as a series of modules, double modules and triple modules.
+A module shall represent 150 hours of student endeavour and shall be awarded 15 credits; a double module shall represent a minimum of 300 hours of student endeavour and shall be awarded 30 credits and a triple module shall represent a minimum of 450 hours of student endeavour and shall be awarded 45 credits.
+The clinical hours contained within a module will be credited as whole hours, or part thereof, depending upon the year of study in which they are situated. - 7.2.2 All modules shall be taught during a single academic year but may span one, two or three terms. - 7.2.3 The current Scheme of Assessment documents should be referred to for a list of the modules and their weightings.